mjpeake/mjpeake.github.io/content/projects/unbeatable-tic-tac-toe/index.md

 tags=["Java","Games"]
 +++

-An unbeatable game of Tic Tac Toe using the Minimax Algorithm
+An unbeatable game of Tic Tac Toe using a minimax algorithm.

 ## Features
 - Player vs AI Gameplay